twbs/bootstrap/docs/components/button-group.md

 </div>
 {% endexample %}

+{% callout warning %}
+#### Ensure correct `role` and provide a label

+In order for assistive technologies (such as screen readers) to convey that a series of buttons is grouped, an appropriate `role` attribute needs to be provided.
+For button groups, this would be `role="group"`, while toolbars should have a `role="toolbar"`.

+In addition, groups and toolbars should be given an explicit label, as most assistive technologies will otherwise not announce them, despite the presence of the correct role attribute.
+In the examples provided here, we use `aria-label`, but alternatives such as `aria-labelledby` can also be used.
+{% endcallout %}
 ## Button toolbar

 Combine sets of button groups into button toolbars for more complex components.
 Use utility classes as needed to space out groups, buttons, and more.